Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

 Become a TEBA facility

-A facility may apply to become a trade-exposed baseline-adjusted (TEBA) facility.
+Responsible emitters may apply for their facility to become a TEBA facility.

 TEBA facilities receive a discounted baseline decline rate for up to 3 years:

-• Non-manufacturing facilities must show that they meet the lower threshold of a cost impact metric based on revenue.
-They may be eligible for a decline rate as low as 2%.
+• Responsible emitters of non-manufacturing facilities must show that their facility meets the lower threshold of a cost impact metric based on revenue.
+The facility may be eligible for a decline rate as low as 2%.

-• Manufacturing facilities must show that they meet the lower threshold of a cost impact metric based on ‘earnings before interest and taxation’ (EBIT).
-They may be eligible for a decline rate as low as 1%.
+• Responsible emitters of manufacturing facilities must show that their facility meets the lower threshold of a cost impact metric based on ‘earnings before interest and taxation’ (EBIT).
+The facility may be eligible for a decline rate as low as 1%.

 • is an emissions-intensive trade-exposed facility listed by Schedule 2 of the Safeguard Rule